 Rowling's first book aimed at adults, The Casual Vacancy, was published in September 2012.
 The novel, a dark comedy about a local election in the small English town of Pagford, received mixed reviews.

 A book review in The New York Times called the novel "disappointing" and "dull."
 A review in The Telegraph, however, gave the book three out of five stars, stating that “Jane Austen herself would admire the way [Rowling] shows the news of Barry’s death spreading like a virus round Pagford."

 'Cuckoo Calling,' 'The Silkworm,' 'Career of Evil,' and 'Lethal White'

 In April 2013, Rowling broke into a new genre, crime fiction, with a novel she published under the pen name Robert Galbraith.
-In its first few months of release, the novel had modest sales and received positive reviews.
+In the first few months following the release of Cuckoo Calling, the novel had modest sales and received positive reviews.
 Sales for the work skyrocketed in July when its author's identity was discovered.

 According to Bloomberg News, Rowling said that "I had hoped to keep this secret a little longer, because being Robert Galbraith has been such a liberating experience.
 It has been wonderful to publish without hype or expectation, and pure pleasure to get feedback under a different name."

 Rowling published two more books under the pen name Robert Galbraith: The Silkworm and Career of Evil, both released in June 2014 and released Lethal White in September 2018.